tbidne/shrun/README.md

 Like `cabal`, the app can be built locally or installed globally (e.g. `~/.local/bin/`) with `stack build` and `stack install`, respectively.

+## Haddock

+Haddock docs can be built via cabal with `./scripts/haddock.sh`.

 # Testing

 There are three test suites, `unit`, `integration` and `functional`.
 These can be run via: